Always check your working position when using a computer. To avoid unnecessary discomfort, make sure the following key principles are in place.

 - If you use a palm support, use it to support your palms only when pausing between keying.
 Do not place your wrists on the rest and turn your wrists from side to side to key.
 This increases the strain on your wrist.

-- Your pointing device should be positioned within easy reach.
+- Your mouse should be positioned within easy reach.
 Over-reaching can result in shoulder and/or arm discomfort.
-If you are reaching out to use your pointer, elevate it on a mouse-bridge, platform or small book to bring it within closer reach.
+If you are reaching out to use your mouse, elevate it on a thick foam mouse pad.
+Thick mouse pads can be requested here.